“The way to get started is to quit talking and begin doing.” – Walt Disney

 I love everything miniature, but especially miniature houses and trees.
 I also like to recycle.
 An idea is born…

-The Tim Holtz Village dies give you a good start to your village.
-The first three dies that were released were the Village Dwelling, the Village Bell Tower, and Village Winter.
-You can find Sizzix video on constructing and using each of the dies here.
+The Original Tim Holtz Village dies give you a good start to your village.
+The first three dies of the Original Tim Holtz Village that were released were the Village Dwelling, the Village Bell Tower, and Village Winter.
+All of these dies in the original size have long been discontinued, but you may be able to find them on Ebay.
+You can find a Sizzix video on constructing and using each of the dies here.
 With these dies you can make a basic house and a church, with or without snow.
 Here are my first two cottages, the house made with Coke Zero and Budweiser cans, and the church made with gold and silver Diet Coke cans.

 My next problem was finding cans.
 I don’t drink soda, and my husband makes and bottles his own beer.
 I live in a small town and went all over asking local restaurants if they could save cans for me.
 A big fat NO!
 Kitchen workers supplement their earnings recycling cans.
 I felt bad; I didn’t know.